-Regional Hurdles Rules
+Part 3: Regional Hurdles Rules

 In Hurdles, The dog must jump over a series of five 4" tall hurdles made of PVC pipe or another safe material to reach 3 tubes openly secured on the ground in front of a hay bale "stop."
-One tube will be empty, one will have litter and one will have a live rat.
+Two will have litter and one will have a live rat.
+All tubes will have litter visible in the front grate.
 The racing lane will be a completely fenced area that is 4 feet high by 4 feet wide by 80 feet long.
 The entry gates may be shorter than 4' and magnetized agility gates may be used.
 Volunteers man each gate to assist the handler in getting into the area without the dog escaping.

-- Course time is 1 minute. - Hurdles are placed evenly along the length of the track at 20' 30', 40', 50' and 60'. - Dogs may run without a collar or may wear a flat buckle or snap collar.
+- Course time is 1 minute. - Hurdles are placed evenly along the length of the track at 20' 30', 40', 50' and 60'. - Dogs may run without a collar or may wear a flat buckle or snap collar or non-restrictive harness.
 No chain, martingale, choke, or prong collars allowed.
-Nothing can dangle from the collar. - Two people are required for each dog a handler and holding partner.
+Nothing can dangle from the collar/harness. - Two people are required for each dog a handler and holding partner.
 The holding partner will restrain the dog behind the start line inside the fenced area/lane.
-The handler will be stationed behind the start line outside the fenced area. - All dogs entering Hurdles must be capable of being held by another person for release. - The judge will call GO (or electronic timers signal GO), after which the holding partner releases the dog promptly and without bowling. - Handlers may not cross the start line until the judge/timer says GO, and may not lead out. - Time starts when any part of the dog crosses the start line, and stops when the handler calls the rat and the judge stops the time. - Handlers may run with the dog to the end or send the dog ahead.
+The handler will be stationed behind the start line outside the fenced area.
+All dogs entering Hurdles must be capable of being held by another person for release.
+Two leashes are required.
+The handler's leash may be carried in a hand or pocket. - The judge will call GO (or electronic timers signal GO), after which the holding partner releases the dog promptly and without bowling. - Handlers may not cross the start line until the judge/timer says GO and may not lead out. - Time starts when any part of the dog crosses the start line, and stops when the handler calls the rat and the judge stops the time. - Handlers may run with the dog to the end or send the dog ahead.
 Holding partners must stay behind the start line.
 There will be people on the grounds willing to help as holding partners in the event a handler does not have one. - Handlers cannot call a rat tube until the dog has crossed all 5 hurdles.
 Dogs who do not cross all 5 hurdles do not receive a qualifying score. - Knocking over a hurdle does not incur a penalty. - Leaving the course (dog jumps out of the lane) will result in an NQ score.

 Hurdles will have two rounds with set open hours if running simultaneously with Team, and handlers may come to the hurdles course as time permits during those hours.
 Those hours will be announced prior to, or during, the event.
 Clubs may use a set run order if desired.
 Handlers who miss the open hours for the first Hurdles run may run in the second round but only once (cannot make up the first round) and are ineligible for a Bye.
-If not running simultaneously, Hurdles may have a set run order.